 PHP is the market’s most widely used open-source, server-side language to create dynamic websites.
 Many popular websites, like Facebook, Wikipedia, and Etsy, use PHP.
-PHP is so common in the market due to multiple factors –
+It is so common in the market due to multiple factors:

 • Availability of different frameworks to choose from